Faculty & Staff

-On September 15, 2023, momelotinib received regulatory approval as a treatment for patients who have intermediate- or high-risk MF (primary or secondary MF) and anemia based on the data acquired in the pivotal phase 3 MOMENTUM trial (NCT04173494) and the data from a cohort of patients who participated in the phase 3 SIMPLIFY-1 trial (NCT01969838).
-Momelotinib is a unique JAK1/2 inhibitor because it also inhibits ACVR1 and thereby expression of hepcidin (master regulator or iron in the body) in the liver, leading to marked and sustained anemia benefits, including red blood cell transfusion independence.
-Regulatory approval of momelotinib is a major advancement in the treatment of anemic patients with MF.
+On September 15, 2023, momelotinib (JAK1/JAK2/ACVR1 inhibitor) received regulatory approval as a treatment for patients who have intermediate- or high-risk myelofibrosis and anemia based on the data acquired in the pivotal phase 3 MOMENTUM trial (NCT04173494) and the data from a cohort of patients who participated in the phase 3 SIMPLIFY-1 trial (NCT01969838).
+Momelotinib is a unique JAK1/2 inhibitor because it also potently inhibits ACVR1 and thereby, expression of hepcidin (master regulator of iron in the body) in the liver, leading to marked and sustained anemia benefits, including red blood cell transfusion independence.
+Regulatory approval of momelotinib was a major advancement in the treatment of anemic patients with myelofibrosis (MF).
 Until momelotinib received regulatory approval, there was a critical unmet need for MF patients with anemia, which is one of the hallmarks of the disease.

 Prithviraj Bose, M.D., Professor, Leukemia